If you are asking, ‘Who are you and what have you done with Julie?” let me explain.

 So now, here we are

 It’s often the case that community magazines forget about focusing on the many interesting people, places and events that make up their readership; I believe LoveEast stands apart because it does the opposite by showcasing exactly those things.
-That’s down to Julie’s vision and her commitment to staying true to that vision.
 By creating, nurturing and establishing LoveEast into what it is today, she has given us all something quite special, unique and valuable, and I aim to continue along that path.

 I owe a great debt of gratitude to Julie for all her help and encouragement; I hope I can do her proud and I hope you continue to enjoy LoveEast.